 Blog article and podcast on how we learned to study the Bible with Dr. Baruch

 See full post & commentsThis prayer is a guide and biblically based.
 All a person needs to do is cry out to God in their own words.
-If you are not sure how to pray, please use this as a guide.
+If you're unsure about how to pray, please use this prayer as a guide only.
+No prayer will save you but your faith and trust in the Lord Jesus Christ and what He did for you on the cross.

-To have a relationship with God versus religion, pray this prayer sincerely and in your own words.
+To have a relationship with God, rather than a relationship with religion, pray this prayer sincerely in your own words.

 See full post & comments